dimi309/small3d-first-games/README.md

 	- `build-all-mingw.bat` for a MinGW gcc build on Windows
 	- `build-all-vs.bat` for a Visual Studio (2019) build on Windows
 	- `build-all.sh` for gcc/llvm builds on MacOS and Linux

+Version 1.709 of small3d will be downloaded by the abovementioned scripts, which is the version required by these samples.
+There are breaking changes in small3d after that.

 ## Prerequisites: